 This can work, i.e you can get by with this.
 Does it captivate?

 - With complete story structure– adding a “closure” with the WHY.

 Greetings!
 Have a wonderful day.
 You deserve it.

-Quietly say both of these greeting to yourself as though you are receiving them from someone else and see if you experience an extra “bond” when (the why) “you deserve it” is added at the end.
+Quietly say both of these greetings to yourself as though you are receiving them from someone else and see if you experience an extra “bond” when (the why) “you deserve it” is added at the end.
 Specifically including the “why” … not assuming it .. provides immediate clarity for “connecting!”
 AND I ask you, which greeting “captivates” you more?

 There are so many ways to apply the story structure to your business communications for having captive audiences.
 Turning your marketing messages into stories is an obvious and very KEY way.
 Structuring “ALL” your communications around the story structure is a bigger way that will enable you to tremendously increase your connectivity with all audiences both online AND offline.

 If you are catching on to what I am sharing, start creating your communications with the story structure and let me know the differences you experience.
-This post will be here for a long while.
-Just come back and comment.

 If you are not quite comfortable with how you would start using the story structure, I invite you to schedule a private workshop with me for assistance.
 We can customize a workshop specific to your business and your learning needs.
 Your email or phone call is welcomed.
 310-306-1453 or email@example.com You also may be interested in my Content Marketing & Messaging Expertise Program … click here for all details:

 In today’s business world, making less than “complete” connections with your audiences is almost equal to making no connections.
 There is just too much information out there.
 You can’t afford to be lost in the crowd.
 You must know how to “captivate” will all your communications.